nurfadilahzulfi/nurfadilahzulfi/README.md

 <h2 align="left">Hi 👋!
-My name is Zulfi and I'm a Software Engineer, from Politeknik Negeri Lhokseumawe </h2>
+My name is Zulfi and I'm a Junior Software Engineer, from Politeknik Negeri Lhokseumawe </h2>

 ###